When to Expect an Email Reply?

-I’ve had the above happen to me when I didn’t respond to an e-mail within 30 minutes.
-30 minutes!
-Not everyone is checking their e-mail every 5 minutes or available to respond to them as quick as many folks would prefer.
+I’ve had the above happen when I didn’t respond to an email within 30 minutes — 30 minutes.
+Unfortunately, not everyone checks their email every 5 minutes or is available to answer them as quickly as many folks would prefer.

-Onliners should make an effort to respond to their personal incoming e-mail within at least a day no more than two.
-Promptly responding to e-mail is simply the courteous thing to do.
+Okay, so let’s get this out there — we aren’t talking about business email response time – we’re talking about personal email conversations.
+However, onliners should attempt to respond to their incoming personal email within at least a day, no more than two.
+Promptly responding to emails is simply a courteous thing to do.

-On the other hand, what if you do something spammy and your e-mail went into their junk/trash?
-Things such as having no text in the Subject: field, embedding graphics or typing with all kinds of formatting, you could trip some spam filters and your e-mail will be misidentified as spam.
-They can’t respond to e-mails that are not in their inbox!
+On the other hand, what if you do something spammy and your email goes into their junk/trash?
+Things such as having no text in the Subject: field, embedding huge graphics, or typing with all kinds of formatting could trip some spam filters.

 When Should I Follow Up?

-When to send another follow up is up to your discretion and the situation.
-If it is to someone you know is online all the time, send a follow up the next day asking if everything is okay to show your concern rather than accusing them of ignoring you as so many jump to do.
-Sending a quick “just checking in” to see if they received your e-mail should hopefully get you the response you are seeking.
+Sending a follow-up is up to your discretion and the situation.
+If it is to someone you know is online all the time, send a follow-up the next day asking if everything is okay to show your concern.

 Still not sure what to do?
-In my archives I have a slew of articles about e-mail etiquette response time for your reference.
+I have a bunch of articles about email etiquette response time for your reference in my archives.